-Ms. Merrin is a Director of Ornge, the Province of Ontario’s medical transport agency and serves as Co-Chair of the Emmy Noether Circle at Perimeter Institute for Theoretical Physics, which funds and supports women in physics and mathematical physics.
-She is a former Chairman of the Council on Canadian American Relations and has served on the boards of many not-for-profit organizations and federal and provincial bodies.
+Ms. Merrin serves as Co-Chair of the Emmy Noether Circle at Perimeter Institute for Theoretical Physics, which funds and supports women in physics and mathematical physics.
+She is a former Director of Ornge, the Province of Ontario’s medical transport agency, former Chairman of the Council on Canadian American Relations and has served on the boards of many not-for-profit organizations and federal and provincial bodies.

 Early in her career, Patrice worked in Ottawa as Special Assistant to the Honourable Marc Lalonde, P.C., M.P., during his portfolios of Health and Welfare, Federal-Provincial Relations and Justice all the while he was Minister Responsible for the Status of Women.

 Ratna Omidvar is President of Maytree, a private foundation that promotes equity and prosperity.
 Under her leadership, the foundation has gained recognition for its expertise in developing, testing, and implementing programs and policy solutions related to immigration, integration and diversity in the workplace, in the boardroom and in public office.
 She serves on a number of boards, including the Canadian Club of Toronto, The Environics Institute, Connect Legal, and the Toronto Region Immigrant Employment Council, and is the co-chair of DiverseCity.
 Ratna is a member of the Order of Ontario and the Order of Canada.